Seniors, Health Care Practitioners, Physical Wellness

 By Caryn Gehlmann, Clinical Aromatherapist

-Most of us know someone with dementia.
-Many of us are caregivers for parents with dementia or work professionally as a caregiver.
-We’re motivated by love, but it’s tough!
-I know this from personal experience as my parents, now both in their 90s, are struggling with dementia.
-I’ve recently done extensive research on using aromatherapy for dementia.
-I’ve also taken on a workshop hosted by the Tisserand Institute on how aromatherapy can alleviate some of the symptoms, and most importantly, comfort those with dementia.
-I wanted to share my findings with you.
+It’s getting to be that many of us know someone with dementia.
+Perhaps we’re caregivers for parents with dementia or work professionally as a caregiver.
+We care for them because we love them, but it’s tough!
+I know this from personal experience with my parents.
+That’s why I continue to do extensive research on using aromatherapy for dementia.
+I’ve also taken a workshop hosted by the Tisserand Institute on how aromatherapy can alleviate some of the symptoms, and most importantly, comfort those with dementia.
+I wanted to share my findings with you, especially what researchers are saying about Rosemary!

-Why is comfort so important when it comes to dementia?
-First, it’s important to remember that dementia is not a single disease.
+Comfort is so important when it comes to dementia!
+First, it’s important to remember that dementia isn’t a single disease.
 It’s a term used to describe a collection of symptoms that aging people experience when living with a variety of diseases, including Alzheimer’s.
 According to the Alzheimer’s Association, “Dementia symptoms trigger a decline in thinking skills, also known as cognitive abilities, severe enough to impair daily life and independent function.
 They also affect behavior, feelings and relationships.”
-With such distressing symptoms, it’s clear that both patients and their caregivers can benefit from receiving comfort.
+These are distressing symptoms making it clear that both patients and their caregivers need comfort.

 7 Essential Oils to Comfort and Support Individuals with Dementia

-Let me share with you my research on aromatherapy for dementia and which essential oils are suggested for their potential calming or soothing properties.
-This is not a complete list, but some of the most widely used essential oils for dementia include:
+However, in doing research on aromatherapy for dementia I found some often-recommended essential oils, picked for their potential calming or soothing properties.
+This isn’t a complete list, but some of the most widely used essential oils for dementia include:

-Lavender: Why do many people consider lavender calming?
-Lavender can reduce anxiety by helping you slide on over to the parasympathetic nervous system.
+Lavender helps reduce anxiety by supporting the parasympathetic nervous system.
 According to studies, lavender aromatherapy is thought to calm anxiety by impacting the limbic system, the part of the brain that controls emotions.
-The aromatic compound, Linalool, and its ester form, linalyl acetate 2, are lavender oil’s main constituents.
-Linalool affects the serotonin receptor.
-It helps treat conditions such as anxiety and depression and can help to combat insomnia.
+Lavender’s linalool affects the serotonin receptor, which also helps combat insomnia.

-Peppermint: Many feel more alert when they smell the fresh, uplifting aroma of Peppermint.
-But beyond the pleasant aroma, there are many physical, emotional, and mental health benefits of peppermint essential oil.
+Peppermint helps you feel more alert when you smell the fresh, uplifting aroma.
+There are many physical, emotional, and mental health benefits of peppermint essential oil.
 Some of the most extensive research studies on peppermint oil have focused on IBS and other GI conditions, with positive results.

-Bergamot: This citrus oil has a lovely, calming aroma used for mild depression, stress, anxiety, nervousness, mood swings, and apathy.
+Bergamot has a lovely, calming citrus aroma and is used for mild depression, stress, anxiety, nervousness, mood swings, and apathy.
 Some find it helpful in relieving insomnia.

-Ylang Ylang: Rapid, tense breathing often accompanies anxiety.
-This essential oil relaxes breathing and general tension.
-It can also address mild depression, anger, shock, emotional coolness, and insomnia.
-Ylang Ylang is often combined with Lemon essential oil, another essential oil being studied to see if it can help a bit with cognitive function.
+Ylang Ylang helps relax the rapid breathing and general tension associated with anxiety.
+It can also help soothe mild depression, anger, shock, emotional coolness, and insomnia.
+Ylang Ylang is often combined with Lemon essential oil, which is being studied to see if it can help a bit with cognitive function.

 Make sure you use high-quality essential oils that have been tested for purity.
 You can find application methods on each of our essential oils single and blend pages, as well as safety guidelines.